singular-gpispace/pfd-parallel/README.md

 # PFD-Parallel - Partial Fraction Decomposition in Parallel

-We provide a massively parallel framework for partial fraction decomposition of rational functions based on the [Singular/GPI-Space framework](https://www.mathematik.uni-kl.de/~boehm/singulargpispace/).
+This package provide a massively parallel framework for partial fraction decomposition of rational functions based on the [Singular/GPI-Space framework](https://www.mathematik.uni-kl.de/~boehm/singulargpispace/).

-Our implementation is based on the following two algorithms:
+Our implementation is based on a combination of the following two algorithms:

 1) the approach described in the paper